Zheng Bin: Return to Wuhan

 Despite just winning the league title with Shenzhen Jianlibao the club had many financial difficulties and when his previous club just having won promotion and offering 3,500,000 RMB for the return of his services Zheng Bin would immediately rejoin them.
 Once again this turned out to be a successful transfer for him when he once again settled straight away within the team and this time go on to win the 2005 Chinese Super League Cup.
 He would soon go on to captain the team until the club controversially disbanded for what they believed was unfair punishment by the Chinese Football Association after the club's management did not accept the punishment given to them by the Chinese Football Association after a scuffle broke out during a league game against Beijing Guoan on September 27, 2008.

 Return to Shenzhen

 Without a club Zheng Bin would return to Shenzhen Jianlibao (who had renamed themselves Shenzhen Shangqingyin) at the beginning of the 2009 league season.
 While he was not an immediate first choice player at the start of the season, once he was given his chance to play he would quickly show his experience within the team and would quickly become a regular within the team.

 Join Hubei Oriental

-At 2010 season, the new Wuhan club Hubei Oriental had successfully promotion to China League One.
+At the 2010 season, the new Wuhan club Hubei Oriental had successfully promoted to China League One.
 Zheng returned to Wuhan again and joined the team to play the new season.